eslint/eslint/docs/rules/prefer-template.md

+# prefer-template

-# Suggest using template literals instead of string concatenation. (prefer-template)
+Suggests using template literals instead of string concatenation.

 In ES2015 (ES6), we can use template literals instead of string concatenation.